 The company continued to invest in further R&D and support of clinicians to expand the use of TechnegasTM in new diagnostic applications as part of our 'Beyond PE' growth strategy.
-Entry to the US market is also expected to accelerate 'Beyond PE' globally.
+As outputs to this initiative, two clinical trial results were published in 2023.